Demon Days: Release and marketing

 Demon Days was first mentioned in articles detailing the reopening of Gorillaz' website in early December 2004.
 Initially, a March or April 2005 release date was announced, but this date was later pushed back.
 In an article for Q in February 2005, it was reported that the album was to be titled We Are Happy Landfill.
 Another early title was reported to be Reject False Icons, which is also the title of Gorillaz' culture jamming project.
-In January 2005, a promo for the song "Dirty Harry" was released as a white label 12", and an exclusive video was released online entitled "Rock It".
+In January 2005, a promo for the song "Dirty Harry" was released as a white label 12", and an exclusive video was released online entitled "Rockit".
 It was later reported that the track would not appear on the album, although it later appeared on D-Sides, a collection of remixes, rare songs and B-sides released in November 2007.
 Demon Days lead single "Feel Good Inc." became Gorillaz' biggest hit at the time, while the album's second single, "Dare" featuring Shaun Ryder, was a big hit as well and gave the band their first number one single in the UK.
 Since its release, Demon Days has been certified double platinum in the US and 6× platinum in the UK.
-It was also certified Gold in Japan.

 The limited edition of the album includes a DVD containing the video, audio commentary and an animatic for the music video "Feel Good Inc.", short animated films featuring the band, an exclusive audio track titled "The Swagga" and online access to exclusive sections of the band's website, with various wallpapers and screensavers, as well as a crowbar, facilitating the opening of a locked cupboard in the kitchen on Gorillaz.com in order to download the song, "Happy Landfill".
 This content is no longer available, however, the track appears on D-Sides (re-titled "We Are Happy Landfill").